Out of Nothing

 Fig. 4 Michael Heizer, 1968, Double Negative, Land Art

 Michael Heizer massively engaged in digging works in 1968; he created the famous series Nine Nevada Depressions.
 Dissipate (Fig 5), shows the same approach as well as the physical structure of the Double Negative but differentiates in the number of lines.
 As the image shows, five trenches (perhaps not deep enough to be categorised as trenches) were dug on five imaginary joint lines, pointing different directions in “the middle of nowhere”; the scale of this practice is also significantly smaller than his mountain-cutting work. #1 of Nine Nevada Depressions (Fig 6) could be visually interpreted as the highlighted part of several joint imaginary lines or interconnected lines knifed zig-zagly towards different directions.
 Regardless of the artist’s intention, his works reflect the characteristic entropic feature of land art: create something out of nothing.
 And nothing here by definition means a neutral, material space instead of oblivion.
-These practices could be seen as reference systems or marks on a reference system which could be used to identify patterns in an out-of-order system - the nature, artificially.
-On the contrary, the practice’s root with the environment could also be interpreted respectively, as an additional element that requires analysis.
+These practices could be seen as reference systems or marks on a reference system which is artificially invented and for identifying patterns in an out-of-order system - the nature.

 Fig. 5 Michael Heizer, 1968, Dissipate, Land Art